The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

 Talking to Jóhann at Hotel West

-I think this is a great idea, which unfortunately has not yet come to fruition.
+This is an excellent idea that, unfortunately, has not yet come to fruition.
 Have you ever wondered where "your" birds stay in the summertime?

 So he is very knowledgeable about other parts of Iceland as well.
 They moved back to their birthplace and now live and work in their hotel in Patreksfjörður.